Zelenskyy center stage: Facing Congress, pleading for help

 This won’t be the first time he has appealed directly to members of the House and Senate, who have remained remarkably unified in their support of Ukraine with some feeling they have made a commitment to do as much as they can in the fight against Russia.
 Nearly two weeks ago, Zelenskyy delivered a desperate pleato some 300 lawmakers and staff on a private call that if they could not enforce a no-fly zone, at least send more planes.

-Congress has already approved $13.6 billion in military and humanitarian aid for Ukraine, and the newly announced security aid will come from that allotment, which is part of a broader bill that Biden signed into law Tuesday.
+Congress has already approved $13.6 billion in military and humanitarian aid for Ukraine, part of a broader bill that Biden signed into law Tuesday.
 But lawmakers expect more aid will be needed.

 House Speaker Nancy Pelosi said Zelenskyy asked for help in rebuilding his country when they spoke last week.